Softmotions/autark/README.md

 option { ENABLE_DEBINFO           Generate debuginfo even in release mode }
 option { HELLO_MSG                Hello message provided by libhello }

-# The `check` rule takes a list of script files that must be located in the `.autark/` directory relative to
+# The `check` rule takes a list of script files that should be located in the `.autark/` directory relative to
 # the current Autark script file.
 A check script is a dash shell (`sh`) script that runs during the early stage
 # of the build process (`init` phase).
 It verifies system requirements, locates required software or libraries,
 # and sets variables that will be available in the Autark script.
 Check scripts typically use `autark set` to